povfarwa/DinoRun-Game/README.md

-# Dino Vision Runner
+# DinoRun Game

 Hello!!
 I am Farwa Zafar i am 14-year-old from Pakistan and i am in 9 grade i love building websites with the help of coding and also exploring new technologies i also love engineering and IoT.My other hobbies are sketching and love to read books

 ## About the Project

-This is a very fun and interactive game that I built using HTML, CSS, and JavaScript i got the game idea from the google chrome game when the internet is off and we are off line the game we often play a dinasour game who run constantly and also jump when danger things come like cactus plants and flying birds
+This is a very fun and interactive game that I built using HTML, CSS, and JavaScript i got the game idea from the google chrome game when the internet is off and we are offline the game we often play a dinasour game who run constantly and also jump when danger things come like cactus plants and flying birds

 *My Inspiration:*

 ![Game Inspiration](./images/dino.gif)

-In this game, there is a dinosaur that runs constantly.
-Your goal is to save the dinosaur from obstacles like **cacti (plants)** and **flying birds**.
-You can play this using your camera—when you jump in real life, the dinosaur will jump in the game!
-You can also control the game with your keyboard if you don’t want to turn on your camera.
-Your live scores will also be shown on the screen.
+In this game there is a dinosaur that runs constantly your goal is to save the dinosaur from obstacles like cactus (plants) and flying birds you can play this game using your camera when you jump in front of the camera the dinosaur will jump in the game!! you can also control the game with your keyboard space button if you dont want to turn on your camera your live scores will also be shown on the top of the game screen

-### ✨ Key Features
+## Key Features
-* **Dual Controls:** You can play using the **Spacebar** on your keyboard or use your **Camera**.
+* **Two Controls:** You can play using the Spacebar on your keyboard or use your Camera
-* **Motion Control:** If you use the camera, the dinosaur will jump when you physically jump in front of your screen!
+* **Motion Control:** If you use the camera the dinosaur will jump when you physically jump in front of your camera
-* **Double Jump:** The dinosaur can jump twice in the air to avoid tricky obstacles.
+* **Double Jump:** The dinosaur can jump twice in the air to avoid tricky obstacles especially the flying birds
-* **Fitness Fun:** This game can be used as a jumping exercise to stay active while gaming.
+* **Fun Fact:** This game can be used as a jumping exercise to stay active while gaming
-* **Live Score:** There is a score counter to track how far you have reached.
+* **Live Score:** Your scores will be displayed on the screen

-### Tech Stack
+### languages(Tech Stacks) used to make this
-* HTML5
+* HTML
-* CSS3
+* CSS
-* JavaScript (Logic & Camera Integration)
+* JavaScript

 ## How to Play
 1. Open the game in your browser.
-2. Allow camera access if you want to play using motion control.
+2. Allow camera access if you want to play with your actions such as jumping
-3. Jump in real life to make the dinosaur jump, or simply press the **Space button** on your keyboard.
+3. Jump in real life to make the dinosaur jump or simply press the Space button on your keyboard if you dont want to use camera.
-4. Avoid the cacti and birds to keep your score going!
+4. Avoid the cactus and flying birds to not getting out

 ## Use Of AI
 I write 66 percent code by myself sometimes i got stuck up especially in JS code and when i try to fix the problems i even messed up more i used claud AI for my help but i write html and css almost completely by my self i really tried to use less ai as i can